DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 * Press X :: Left Stick

 The decision to implement this specific behavior stems from the fact that Press-delays-Hold and Hold-blocks-Press exist to deal with conflicts arising from the same buttons being mapped to input sequences with different button press types (whereas the concurrent binds conflict resolution rules exist to deal with like press types).
 Range constraints are orthogonal to button press types.

+Note that range constraints can target just one axis on a two-axis range control, e.g. `Hold A :: Left Stick Y`.
+This means that a range constraint must specify not only a range control, but also what axes to use as input: X, Y, or both.

 ### Raycast constraint
 An input sequence can optionally require that a raycast be made and hit targets of a given type.
 Raycast constraints consist of two parts: